-Power Steering-A mechanical cable connects the steering wheel to a hydraulic cylinder mounted on the engine.
+Cable to Hydraulic Assist Ram-A mechanical cable connects the steering wheel to a hydraulic cylinder mounted on the engine.
 A hydraulic pump is also mounted to the engine.
 The pump has two hoses running to the hydraulic cylinder giving it power assist.
-Movement of the hydraulic cylinder controls the unit(s).
+Movement of the hydraulic cylinder controls both drive units.